 Discerning Dog Dermatitis: Reasons and a Remedy for Rashes

-Remember, we always recommend consulting with your vet for any of your dog's health concerns.
+Pictures are helpful, but they may not tell the whole dermatological story.
+We always recommend consulting with your vet for any of your dog's health concerns.

 What is a Rash?
 And Dermatitis?

-What Causes Rashes in Dogs?
+What Causes Rashes and Dermatitis in Dogs?

 11 Types of Canine Dermatitis with Photos

-Identifying a skin problem can be tricky, and it helps to have examples.
-These are here to give you an idea of what could be wrong, but they are by no means a "guarantee."
+These are here to give you an idea of what could be wrong, but they are by no means a guarantee.
+Many forms of dermatitis can resemble others, and more than one type can be present.

 As with any disease, early detection and treatment are the way to go.
 The sooner that you seek a veterinary diagnosis and begin the proper prescribed treatment, the sooner you can get your fuzzy bark machine back to normal.